huythuy123nhat-eng123/huythuy123nhat-eng123/README.md

 <br>

-I'm a Vietnamese full-stack developer specializing in **Python** and **modern JavaScript frameworks**, with a focus on building **SaaS platforms** and **business automation systems**.
+I'm a Vietnamese Software Engineer specializing in **Python** and **modern JavaScript frameworks**, with a focus on building **SaaS platforms** and **business automation systems**.
 My work centers on creating scalable, user-centric products that solve real problems—from intelligent Discord bots to localized link-in-bio platforms for the Vietnamese market.

 I believe in **growth-oriented engineering**: writing clean, performant code while maintaining a pragmatic approach to product development.
 My goal is to bridge Vietnamese innovation with global technology markets, creating products that enhance productivity and drive economic growth.